 An unusual and poetic visit to the island of Saint-Louis

-published on 22 June 2017 in Visit Paris
+Published on 18 August 2017 in Visit Paris

 If Guillaume Apollinaire makes you think of the Mirabeau bridge, the noble name of Charles Baudelaire is forever linked to the île Saint-Louis – a place that’s a shrine to romanticism and always conducive to an unusual outing.
 Les Plumes Hotel can give you the basic information, then it’s up to you to discover the treasures of île Saint-Louis.